AlekseyBykov/pets.edu-sphere/README.md

 ### Content Service

 Handles upload and download of educational content (images, PDFs, videos, etc).
 Files are stored in an S3-compatible object store (MinIO).
+Metadata is stored in PostgreSQL via the ContentItem entity.

 **Endpoints:**